What is a Youth Mobility Visa?

 To apply, a person must be a national of an eligible country.
 Included are nationals of Canada, New Zealand, and Hong Kong, as well as several others.
 When a person comes to the UK with this kind of visa, they can only be sponsored by a researcher or representative from an educational facility, not an employer or business.

-Our team of Birmingham-based immigration lawyers is at hand to assist you if you want to find out more about the Youth Mobility Scheme.
+Our team of Birmingham-based immigration lawyers is at hand to assist you if you want to find out more about the other Youth Mobility Scheme route.
 They can assess your eligibility, advise you on your next steps, and support you through an application.
 Call us on 0121 667 6530 to find out more about this visa route and how our team can help you.

 General requirements for the scheme

-For an application to be granted under this scheme, you must be a national from a specified country.
+For an application to be granted under this youth mobility scheme ballot however, you must be a national from a specified country.
 See our section on ‘nationality requirements’ for a full list of the countries whose citizens are eligible for the Youth Mobility Scheme.

 As well as satisfying the nationality requirements, applicants must also meet the following requirements: